-70+ years of research has illustrated the benefits of bioidentical hormone pellet implants in both women and men.
-Pellet implants deliver consistent, physiologic levels of hormones.
+70+ years of research have illustrated the benefits of bioidentical hormone pellet implants in both women and men.
+Pellets deliver consistent, physiologic levels of hormones.
 Pellet dosing is individualized and calculated for each person for optimal results.
-Pellet implants bypass the liver and don’t negatively impact clotting factors, blood pressure, lipid levels, glucose, or liver function.
+Pellets bypass the liver and don’t negatively impact clotting factors, blood pressure, lipid levels, glucose, or liver function.

 What are Pellets?

 Fused pellet implants are compounded using biologically identical hormones.
-Pellets are made up of either estradiol or testosterone and sometimes DHEA, Progesterone and Pregnenalone.
+Pellets are made up of either estradiol or testosterone and sometimes DHEA, Progesterone, and Pregnenolone.
 The hormones are pressed or fused into very small solid cylinders.
 These pellets are larger than a grain of rice and smaller than a ‘Tic Tac’.
-In the United States, most pellets are made by compounding pharmacists and are delivered in sterile glass vials.
-There is a ‘FDA approved’ 75 mg testosterone pellet (often used in urology offices).
+In the U.S., most pellets are made by compounding pharmacists and are delivered in sterile glass vials.
+There are also ‘FDA approved’ 75 mg testosterone pellets (often used in urology offices).

-They avoid the fluctuations, or ups and downs, of hormone levels seen with every other method of delivery.
+Pellets avoid the fluctuations of hormone levels seen with every other method of delivery.
 Estrogen delivered by subcutaneous pellets, maintain the normal ratio of estradiol to estrone.
 This is important for optimal health and disease prevention.
-Pellets do not increase the risk of blood clots unlike conventional or synthetic hormone replacement therapy.
+Pellets do not increase the risk of blood clots, unlike conventional or synthetic hormone replacement therapy.

-In studies, when compared to conventional hormone replacement therapy, pellets have been shown to be superior for relief of menopausal symptoms, maintenance of bone density, restoration of sleep patterns, and improvement in sex drive, libido, sexual response and performance.
-Testosterone delivered by a pellet implant has been used to treat migraine and menstrual headaches.
-It also helps with vaginal dryness, incontinence, urinary urgency and frequency.
-In both men and women, testosterone has been shown to increase energy, relieve depression, increase sense of well-being, relieve anxiety and improve memory and concentration.
-Testosterone, delivered by pellet implant, increases lean body mass (muscle strength, bone density) and decreases fat mass.
+In both men and women, testosterone has been shown to increase energy, relieve depression, increase the sense of well-being, relieve anxiety, and improve memory and concentration.
+Testosterone, delivered by pellet, increases lean body mass (muscle strength, bone density) and decreases fat mass.
 Men and women need adequate levels of testosterone for optimal mental and physical health and for the prevention of chronic illnesses like Alzheimer’s and Parkinson’s disease, which are associated with low testosterone levels.

 Even patients who have failed other types of hormone therapy have a very high success rate with pellets.
 There is no other “method of hormone delivery” that is as convenient for patients as these implants.

 Complications from the insertion of pellets include minor bleeding, bruising, or infection at the insertion site (infection is extremely rare).
 Testosterone stimulates the bone marrow and increases the production of red blood cells.
 A low testosterone level in older men is a cause of anemia.
-Testosterone, delivered by implants or other methods, can cause an elevation in the red blood cells.
-After the insertion of the implants, vigorous physical activity should be avoided 48 hours for women and up to 5 days for men.
+Testosterone, delivered by pellets or other methods, can cause an elevation in the red blood cells.
+After the insertion of the pellets, vigorous physical activity should be avoided 48 hours for women and up to five days for men.

 Get Balanced Today!